Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Methods

-Based on the analysis of our numerical macroscopic dielectric function in Section~\ref{subsec:dielectric_function_results}, we conclude that our strictly 2D computation of the microscopic dielectric function---followed by its inversion---naturally yields a macroscopic dielectric response that is inherently 2D.
+Based on the analysis of our numerical macroscopic dielectric function in the Results~\ref{subsec:dielectric_function_results} section, we conclude that our strictly 2D computation of the microscopic dielectric function---followed by its inversion---naturally yields a macroscopic dielectric response that is inherently 2D.
 In contrast to 3D first-principles methods, our approach avoids off-plane image contributions entirely, eliminating the need for any off-plane averaging to define an effective 2D dielectric function.
 The macroscopic response emerges directly and unambiguously from our 2D framework.
-The trade-off is that with a strict 2D approach, one cannot capture correctly the dielectric function beyond the small-$q$ limit.
-To improve the accuracy of the dielectric properties of 2D systems using a 2D framework for the dielectric function, we can take the off-plane distances within the monolayer into account through a mixed representation for screening, mixing the momentum dependence of the dielectric function with the real-space dependence.
+The trade-off is that with a strict 2D approach, one cannot correctly capture the dielectric function beyond the small-$q$ limit \markup{in quantitative terms}.
+To improve the accuracy of the dielectric properties of 2D systems using a 2D framework for the dielectric function, we can take the off-plane distances within the monolayer into account through a mixed representation for screening, mixing the momentum dependence of the dielectric function with the real-space dependence. \markup{Then, an off-plane average is necessary to obtain an effective 2D macroscopic dielectric function}.
+But fortunately, we can do so analytically.
 That is the subject of the next section.

-\subsubsection{Quasi-2D approach for the dielectric function}
+\subsection{Quasi-2D approach for the dielectric function}

-In this section we discuss the quasi-two-dimensional (Q2D) approach for the dielectric function adopted in this manuscript.
+In this part of the text we discuss the quasi-two-dimensional (Q2D) approach for the dielectric function adopted in this manuscript.
 It allows for incorporating the electronic structure pertaining to the off-plane physics.
 While the system is infinite (and periodic) along the $x$ and $y$ directions, which permits the electrons in Bloch states to propagate along the crystal, the electrons are confined along the $z$ direction.

-Unlike in \abinit approaches, where the system is periodic in all three Cartesian axis, herein the momentum is not a good quantum number for describing the delocalization of the electrons along the material thickness.
+Unlike in \textit{ab initio} approaches, where the system is periodic in all three Cartesian axis, herein the momentum is not a good quantum number for describing the delocalization of the electrons along the material thickness.
 Therefore, we are not allowed to perform a full 3D Fourier transform on the real-space (RPA) dielectric function given by